📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 PI Contribution Professor Feng He and Graham MacGregor's research team from QMUL have been providing strong technical support to the study design, operation manual, data management and statistic etc. QMUL team also support project management and oversee the implementation of the programmes.

 Collaborator Contribution Beihang University has substantial experience in mHealth innovation and information management systems which has been applied to large-scale RCTs led by The George Institute China.
 Beihang is also a key partner of the Action on Salt China programme (NIHR 16/136/77), in which Beihang is responsible for the development and maintenance of intervention applications, Electronic Data Collection system (EDCs) and project management systems.
-In the EdusaltS programme funded by MRC (MR/T024399/1), Beihang University is leading the development of 1) a mobile phone intervention application on salt-reduction health education used by children and their parents, 2) a monitoring application used by teachers and School Board, 3) EDCs tools, and 4) project management system.
-In the WECAN study funded by MRC (MR/W023857/1), Beihang University is responsible for the development and maintenance of workplace intervention and project management information system.
+In the EdusaltS programme funded by MRC (MR/T024399/1), Beihang University led the development of 1) a mobile phone intervention application on salt-reduction health education used by children and their parents, 2) a monitoring application used by teachers and School Board, 3) EDCs tools, and 4) project management system.
+In the WECAN study funded by MRC (MR/W023857/1), Beihang University is responsible for the development and maintenance of workplace intervention and project management information system, including 1) an intervention platform with a WeChat mini-program for supporting intervention delivery & a website for project management and monitoring, and 2) an EDCs with a WeChat mini-program for data collection & a website for date checking and quality control.

-Impact EduSaltS project (MR/T024399/1): 1) Completed the development of mobile phone intervention application on salt-reduction health education used by children's parents;2) Completed the development of monitoring application used by teachers and School Board;3) Completed the development of EDCs tools; 4) Completed the development of electronic project management system; 5) Developed an applet of WeChat on salt reduction and health education used by the school canteen staff.
+Impact EduSaltS project (MR/T024399/1): 1) Completed the development of mobile phone intervention application on salt-reduction health education used by children's parents;2) Completed the development of monitoring application used by teachers and School Board; 3) Completed the development of EDCs tools; 4) Completed the development of electronic project management system; 5) Developed an applet of WeChat on salt reduction and health education used by the school canteen staff.
 WECAN project (MR/W023857/1): 1) Developed an applet of WeChat on cancer prevention and health education used by employees in workplaces.
-2) Developed a web of WeChat on evaluation and management of intervention implementation used by the project management team.
+2) Developed a website evaluation and management of intervention implementation used by the project management team.
+2) Designed a WeChat mini-program for data collection and a website for date checking and quality control.

 Start Year 2019